 Here are four ways alcohol can stall your weight loss efforts:

 Less body fat is burned.
-Alcohol is converted to acetate by the body, and it serves as a quick-burning fuel source.
-Acetate cannot be stored so the body uses it for energy before it turns to carbohydrates or fat.
+Alcohol is converted to acetate by the body, which serves as a quick-burning fuel source.
+Acetate cannot be stored, so the body uses it for energy before it turns to carbohydrates or fat.
 When acetate from alcohol is available for energy, it becomes much more difficult to burn the fat necessary for weight loss.

 Overeating.
-According to Dr. Andrew Weil, alcohol intake lessens inhibitions and undermines willpower.
-Several studies have found that alcohol intake results in a short term stimulation of appetite.
+Alcohol decreases inhibitions and undermines willpower.
+Several studies have found that alcohol intake results in a short-term stimulation of appetite.
 Drinking is often done in a social setting with high-calorie food options.
 Combining increased appetite, fewer inhibitions, and easy access to unhealthy food is a recipe for overeating.